-30 lecture hours; 180 hours of application to be arranged Prerequisite: SWA 250

-This course plays a major role in the TANF Training Program.
-It provides an opportunity for students to test what they have learned in the classroom, and to experience the role of the TANF worker in the field.
+30 lecture hours; 180 hours of application to be arranged Prerequisite: SWA 250 test what they have learned in the classroom, and to experience the role of the TANF worker in the field.
 The course provides students with tailor-made experience for both current and potential employment in a Department of Social Services.